-Sue: I’m sorry but I missed the title.
-I was distracted by Tegan.
+Sue: I’m sorry, I missed the title.
+Tegan distracted me.

 Me: Tegan isn’t in the titles.

-Sue: The cat, you idiot.
+Sue: Our cat, you idiot.
 So what’s this one called?

 Me: Hang on, I’ll rewind it.

 Sue: No, just tell me.

 Me: Four to Doomsday.